localstack/docs/content/en/tutorials/elb-load-balancing/index.md

 $ serverless create --template aws-nodejs --path serverless-elb
 {{< / command >}}

 We are using the `aws-nodejs` template to create our Serverless project.
 This template consists of a simple Node.js Lambda function that returns a message when invoked.
-The template also creates a `serverless.yml` file that contains the configuration for the project.
+The template also creates a `serverless.yml` file containing the project's configuration.

 The `serverless.yml` file contains the configuration for the project, such as the name of the service, the provider, the functions, and example events that trigger the functions.
-If you need to setup your project using a different template, you can refer to the [Serverless templates](https://www.serverless.com/framework/docs/providers/aws/cli-reference/create/) documentation.
+If you need to set up your project using a different template, you can refer to the [Serverless templates](https://www.serverless.com/framework/docs/providers/aws/cli-reference/create/) documentation.
 We can now go ahead and configure our Serverless project to use LocalStack.

 ## Configure Serverless project to use LocalStack